Other Trade Issues

 - Expanding sugar trade reduces the price of sugar for U.S. food and beverage companies and consumers, boosts U.S. exports and supports hundreds of thousands of American jobs.

-Our most recent efforts have been focused on the United States-Mexico-Canada Agreement (USMCA) (the renegotiated North American Free Trade Agreement (NAFTA)) and the potential trade agreement between the United States and the European Union.
+Our most recent efforts have been focused on the United States-Mexico-Canada Agreement (USMCA) and potential trade agreements between the United States and both the United Kingdom and the European Union.
 We support trade agreements that are comprehensive, covering all products, and that provide additional access for our trading partners to the highly-protected U.S. sugar market.

 Learn more about sugar and international trade from the following resources: